 It is undoubtedly Ireland’s most beautiful national park!

 An absolute must.
 The Giant’s Causeway in Co.
 Antrim is one of the most unique rock formations in the world.
 It is on the beautiful Antrim coast to top it off.
 Just stunning.

 6. See the Peace walls, Belfast

 These massive walls separate two communities in Belfast.
 Most of the walls were built during the turbulent period called “The Troubles” when sectarian riots were common.

 7. Experience the winter solstice at Newgrange

-Above the entrance to the passage of the mound there is a opening called a roof-box.
-On mornings around the winter solstice a beam of light penetrates the roof-box and travels up the 19 metre passage and into the chamber.
+Above the entrance to the passage of the mound, there is an opening called a roof-box.
+On mornings around the winter solstice, a beam of light penetrates the roof-box and travels up the 19-metre passage and into the chamber.